- home

 Baker's Tips

-- Chopping the rosemary with a pinch of sugar will help bring out the aromatic flavours of the rosemary.
+- Chopping the rosemary with a pinch of sugar will help bring out its aromatic flavours.

 This recipe is from Anneka's SBS Food online column Bakeproof: Christmas Baking with Fresh Herbs.
 Click here for more Bakeproof columns and recipes.